cyber-defence-campus/mole/docs/02-Usage.md

 You can add your own functions either by creating a custom JSON file (e.g., `conf/004-yourlib.json`) or by adding them manually through Binary Ninja's UI.
 For more details on how to do this and the expected format, refer to the next subsections.
 #### Configure Functions via JSON Files
 To define your own functions - such as those belonging to a custom third-party library - you can use [`conf/003-libc.json`](../mole/conf/003-libc.json) as a template.
 First, duplicate and rename this file (e.g., to `conf/004-yourlib.json`), then add your custom function definitions to it.
-The expected format is described below:
+The expected format is described below and can be validated using the JSON schema at [`conf/taint_model_schema.json`](../mole/conf/taint_model_schema.json):

 ```JSON
 {